Home

 Smart Glucose Monitoring: Pure 3D Carbon Nanomaterial and Gold Nanoparticle Based Biosensors with Real-Time Monitoring

-Highlights The work demonstrated a promising alternative for non-enzymatic and real-time monitoring with an electrochemical glucose detection method with Gii functionalised with gold nanoparticles that offers improved sensitivity and lower limits of detection.
+Highlights The work demonstrated a promising alternative for non-enzymatic and real-time monitoring with an electrochemical glucose detection method with Gii-Sens functionalised with gold nanoparticles that offers improved sensitivity and lower limits of detection for smart glucose monitoring.
 Sensitive and reliable detection range from 5mM to 25mM.
-With further optimisation and development of the system, the advancements made with Gii […]
+With further optimisation and development of the system, the […]

 May 8, 2025